Editor's note: This story was originally published in October. Ahead of Army-Navy this weekend, it has been updated.

 Carter sits at attention as he continues.
-He knows, at 1-3, it has been a disappointing year for Army so far.
-But he also knows there is time to save the season.
-Time to upset a ranked team.
-Time to win that Commander-in-Chief's Trophy.
+He knows, at 5-6, it has been a disappointing year for Army so far, with no chance at a third straight bowl berth.
+But he also knows that Saturday can save the season.
+Time to win the Secretary's Trophy.
 Time to, as is plastered on every wall in the building, BEAT NAVY.
 Time to move up that draft board.

 In other words, it's time to do what they've been doing at West Point since Washington sent orders to the Continentals to start building walls and pulling chains.
 It's time to play defense.